Student Mentor Scheme

 The benefits of being a mentor

-Students who choose to become a mentor in their second or third year develop important employability skills.
+Students who choose to become a mentor develop important employability skills.

-All of our student mentors receive full training, are supported throughout their work and are rewarded with a Cardiff University certificate at the end of the year.
-We have an active mentor community with nearly 500 students participating in the scheme.
+All our student mentors receive full training, are supported throughout their work and are presented with a Cardiff University certificate at the celebration event later in the year.
+We have an active mentor community with nearly 800 students participating in the scheme.

 In a competitive job market graduates need to be able to demonstrate transferable skills.
 This is a wonderful opportunity to develop, enhance and evidence those skills.

 Previous student mentors have claimed that being part of the scheme has enhanced skills such as:

 - time management